 Sites for a Radburn development and an experimental design and siting housing project in Flynn were offered at a group lease auction in November 1972 (Blocks 1-6, Section 34).
 The successful bidder was required to develop the scheme in consultation with the NCDC.
 The commission anticipated development of Sections 33 and 82 at Flynn in a similar manner in the future, while it planned for the Belconnen suburb of Charnwood to be built entirely on the Radburn plan with about 60% by private enterprise.
-122

 Charnwood was a less successful Radburn venture, and the NCDC had difficulty selling some of the elevated blocks.
 The Canberra Times stated in December 1976 that there was 'little demand' and all but three passed in.
 A member of the Charnwood Community Action Group complained that the suburb had an image problem and noted the delays in realising the full scheme of landscaping, fundamental to the success of this type of development.
-123 house units with small, private, enclosed patios placed along the sloping contours of the site, alternating roof slopes, and cul-desac streets, allowing children to avoid crossing traffic and providing privacy and safety to residents of the complex.